Vectrex Very Dead Repair

 Reassemble by setting the switch to off with the black plastic peg visible through the crescent slot.

-The sprung connector set to off needs to be placed with the metal part inserted in to the hole and crescent slot.
+The sprung connector set to off as described above needs to be placed with the metal part inserted in to the hole and crescent slot.
 It is held in place by the spring which is off center so remember this as the black cap must be maneouvered so the near central peg is moved to the center.

 Put the dog bone back on in the horizontal position.

-Broken wire
+Broken wires

 Removed the wires and cleaned up the holes